 As far as secrets go, it’s a pretty good one.
 Simply check the schedule of opening (it used to only open on Sundays but now it opens every day – booking required) and get yourself down there pronto.

 Read More: This is Why You Need to Visit the Barbican Conservatory

 Street Art in Shoreditch

-London’s position as a vibrant street art hub is kinda set in stone – while other cities were pooh poohing the idea of graffiti as art, us Londoners were welcoming it with our arms wide open.
+London’s position as a vibrant street art hub is kinda set in stone – while other cities were pooh-poohing the idea of graffiti as art, we Londoners were welcoming it with our arms wide open.

 If talented artists are going to use the city as a canvas to bring a little colour into our lives… well, we are here for that.

 Shoreditch boasts one of London’s most established street art scenes.

 You can barely turn a corner without coming across a piece (or five) from some of the biggest international street artists.